 22. Pivotal Tracker

-Pivotal Tracker is designed for managing software development projects.
+Pro or Con?
+You decide.
 Your schedule is broken up into portions called ‘iterations’, each iteration you are assigned a number of ‘stories’ or tasks.
-Stories do not have deadlines, instead they are given a number of ‘points’ based on their difficulty.
+Stories do not have deadlines, instead, they are given a number of ‘points’ based on their difficulty.

 At the end of each iteration, Pivotal Tracker adds up how many points you have completed for a velocity score which judges how many points you should be assigned in future iterations.